 Aged Guardian by Michael McBrayer

-WIX SP Log Cabin at Cades Cove by Michael McBrayer
+SP Log Cabin at Cades Cove by Michael McBrayer

 BW Log Cabin at Cades Cove by Michael McBrayer